 The world of machine learning and artificial intelligence is no longer the stuff of science fiction.
 It’s here and rapidly becoming an expected feature of businesses and industries.
 In fact, technology is becoming personalized, insightful, and self-correcting.

 So what exactly is machine learning?
-Let’s explore how machine learning works and how it’s poised to transform the face of this world in almost every sphere.
+Let’s explore how it works and how it’s poised to transform the face of this world in almost every sphere.

 What is Machine Learning?